 Women’s substantive equality… One case at a time

-Since 1985, LEAF has shaped the meaning of substantive equality and equality rights law in Canada.
-LEAF has helped law makers and the courts understand inequality from a feminist perspective.
-Since 1985, in over 150 cases, LEAF has exposed women’s realities in crucial areas such as:
+LEAF has shaped the meaning of substantive equality and equality rights law in Canada, helping legislators and the courts understand inequality from a feminist perspective.
+Since 1985, in dozens of cases, LEAF has exposed women’s realities in crucial areas such as:

 - Violence against women

 - Socio-economic rights

 - Reproductive freedom